14000605/wiz-website/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# deploy using docker
+# deploy at localhost:8000 using docker (Make sure you run npm install before this)
-Make sure you run npm install prior to this. docker-compose build && docker-compose up
+docker-compose build && docker-compose up
-Now visit localhost:8000

 # Destroy using docker
 docker-compose down
 ```

 ## Additional Notes
-## Front-End
+### Front-End
-### Using Vue.js
+ * Using Vue.js
-###  Don't create any files in the ./static folder, this is where all static files are eventually collected (see vuedj/settings.py for more info)
+     * Don't create any files in the ./static folder, this is where all static files are eventually collected (see vuedj/settings.py for more info)
-### We are using vue-router, see https://vuejs.org/v2/guide/routing.html
+     * We are using vue-router, see https://vuejs.org/v2/guide/routing.html
-### Source Directory: ./src (create files, modify files here)
+     * Source Directory: ./src (create files, modify files here)

-## Back-End:
+### Back-End:
-### Using django
+* Using django
-### Source directory: ./app
+     * Source directory: ./app